Field Foundation Chicago Heat Maps

 National Committee for Responsive Philanthropy: Fusing arts, culture, and social change

 The National Committee for Responsive Philanthropy outlines compelling demographic, aesthetic and economic reasons for why foundations need to rethink their grantmaking practices in tune with changes in the cultural sector.
 They suggest that every foundation investing in the arts should make fairness and equity core principles in order to distribute their funds in a way that reflects the country’s evolving cultural landscape.

 National Committee for Responsive Philanthropy: Pennies for Progress

 The National Committee for Responsive Philanthropy analyzes 11 years of Foundation Center data on foundation grantmaking from 2003-2013 to see how foundations adapted to support underserved communities during waves of economic hardship.
-They found that support for marginalized communities grew by just 15% of funding support for long-term change strategies did not increase at all.
+They found that support for marginalized communities grew by just 15%.
+Funding support for long-term change did not increase at all.
 This report sets guidelines on how foundation’s should grant their money to best support underserved sectors of society.

 The Metropolitan Planning Council: The cost of segregation